maths/moodle-qtype_stack/api/README.md

 ## Usage instructions

-The STACK service implemented in this repository provides a stateless REST-API with three distinct routes, which all expect and produce `application/json` requests/responses:
+The STACK service implemented in this repository provides a stateless REST-API with five distinct routes, which all expect and produce `application/json` requests/responses:

 - POST /render: Render a stack question
 - POST /grade: Grade user input for a question
 - POST /validate: Validate a user's input
+- POST /download: Serves a file for questions that have download links
+- POST /test: Run a questions tests against all deployed variants

 ### Render route